klacourse/MODA_GC/README.md

         high quality sleep spindle annotations from EEG data.
 	(under review)

 ### Change log:

-version 1.0 : First release, only the train/validation GS MODA dataset is available (90% of whole dataset) version 2.0 : Second release, the whole dataset is available.
+version 1.0 : First release, only the train/validation GS MODA dataset is available (90% of whole dataset)

+version 2.0 : Second release, the whole dataset is available.
 The GS spindle list referenced to the PSG file of each subject has been added.

+version 3.0 : MODA GS annotations are aligned with the PSG MASS data V2.0 (ss1-ss5) subsets provided by the MASS team (http://www.ceams-carsm.ca/mass).